mongodb/specifications/source/transactions/transactions.rst

 readConcern to the first command in a transaction if and only if the readConcern is supplied and not the default.
 Drivers MUST NOT add to subsequent commands the readConcern from the transaction or any readConcern inherited from the collection, database, or client.

 If the user supplies an explicit readConcern via a method option, the driver MUST raise an error with the message "Cannot set read concern after starting a transaction."

-See `Users cannot pass readConcern to operations in transactions`_.
+See `Users cannot pass readConcern or writeConcern to operations in transactions`_.

 writeConcern
 ^^^^^^^^^^^^